 One of the most amazing and transformative elements of Google for Education is the ease of collaboration the end users experience.
 Similarly, the scary part for IT Admins can be how easy it is to collaborate (read: overshare), particularly when it comes to sensitive data leaving your school’s domain.
 Whenever possible, mitigating data loss should be considered (and a high priority) when implementing Google for Education in your schools.

 In this post, you will find a thorough explanation of basic Drive settings and best practice recommendations for those settings.
-Outlined are some key areas to re-examine in your admin console to ensure the first line of defense for your domain’s Drive security.
+Outlined are some key areas to re-examine in your Admin console to ensure the first line of defense for your domain’s Drive security.
 Additionally, there is information about how to obtain a free threat scan from our partner, Syscloud.
 SysCloud’s threat scan will check for inappropriate external sharing via Drive.
-Finally, as it’s relatively new for Google for Education, you’ll get a quick peek at how G Suite Enterprise addresses Drive security and compliance.
+Finally, as it’s relatively new for Google for Education, you’ll get a quick peek at how Google Workspace for Education Plus addresses Drive security and compliance.

-Drive security settings are incredibly important as Drive is a core G Suite service that is used quite heavily in K-12 environments.
+Drive security settings are incredibly important as Drive is a core Google Workspace service that is used quite heavily in K-12 environments.